 The year in question launched the Sony Walkman; it too debuted the capsule hotel.
 Dubbed the ‘hotel for 2001’ by late Japanese architect Kisho Kurokawa, this design swapped rooms for spaces little bigger than coffins.
 I wanted to see one.
 Better still, I wanted to sleep in one.

 What are capsule hotels?

 Traditionally capsule hotels are for men – specifically businessmen too tipsy to face their wives.
 That meant my first task was to find a female-friendly version.
-Google led me to the grammatically suspicious Hotel Asakusa & Capsule.
-Located in Tokyo’s Asakusa district, about an hour’s drive from Narita Airport, the a
+Google led me to the grammatically suspicious Hotel Asakusa & Capsule, which is located in Tokyo’s Asakusa district, about an hour’s drive from Narita Airport.

 The first rule of capsuling, I learn, is not to arrive early.
 The hotel opens at 4pm.
 I’m there at 3:50pm and the three elderly gents manning reception don’t want to know about it.

 On cue, ten minutes later, the glass doors open.
 Inside, the foyer looks like a 1970s power station.
 There’s a clutch of green boxy lockers, oddly lit-up machines, and the wall behind reception boasts enough switches, knobs and flashing lights to control a city.
 What do they all do?
 I’d love to ask, but alas, the staff and I do not speak the same tongue.